Standards of Conduct

-The RPSGT Applicant/Certificant should exercise appropriate respect for other healthcare professionals.
+The CPSGT; RPSGT and/or CCSH Certificant should exercise appropriate respect for other healthcare professionals.
 Except in the case of emergencies, concerns regarding patient care provided by other such professionals shall be addressed directly to those professionals rather than to the patient.
-If such concerns rise to the level of criminal violation, incompetence or malpractice, the RPSGT Applicant/Certificant must immediately notify appropriate facility management.
+If such concerns rise to the level of criminal violation, incompetence or malpractice, the CPSGT; RPSGT and/or CCSH Certificant must immediately notify appropriate facility management and/or authorities.

 5.1 Use of Credential

-The RPSGT Applicant/Certificant shall use the fact that they are credentialed only as evidence of meeting the requisite standard of knowledge and competency in the Profession as defined by BRPT.
+The CPSGT; RPSGT and/or CCSH Certificant shall use the fact that they are credentialed only as evidence of meeting the requisite standard of knowledge and competency in the Profession as defined by the BRPT.

 The BRPT has trademarked both in the USA and interna¬tionally the following marks: